top of page

 NEXT ROUND COMING SOON

-Thank you for your support - Summer 2021 orders helped bring financial and social support to one of the most underserved and misunderstood minorities in the world.
+Thank you for your support - your last IC orders helped bring financial and social support to one of the most underserved and misunderstood minorities in the world.

 the Disability Visibility Project (created by Alice Wong) is focused on bringing disabled creatives & non-socially-promoted disabilities in general, into the public eye by giving disabled creatives platforms to broadcast, promote and inspire activism.